Matthew-ai1223/Matthew-ai1223/README.md

 | **Multi‑API User‑Friendly Web App** | A modern web application that consumes and integrates multiple APIs into a clean, user‑friendly dashboard. | Next.js, JavaScript/TypeScript, REST APIs |

 > 🔗 You can check more projects in the `Projects` folder or on my [website](https://adeniyiolalekanportfolio.vercel.app/).

+### 🔒 Private GitHub Projects

+Some of my projects (including production-grade client work and experimental systems) are kept **private on GitHub**.
+This is mainly to **respect client confidentiality**, protect **proprietary business logic and data**, and keep **in‑progress or research projects** away from public exposure until they are fully ready.
+If you're interested in a specific type of project, I’m happy to **walk you through the implementation details during an interview or via a private demo**.

 ---